mdn/content/files/en-us/web/api/audiodata/format/index.md

 - `"u8"`
   - : 8-bit unsigned integer samples, in an interleaved format.
 - `"s16"`
-  - : 16-bit unsigned integer samples, in an interleaved format.
+  - : 16-bit signed integer samples, in an interleaved format.
 - `"s32"`
-  - : 32-bit unsigned integer samples, in an interleaved format.
+  - : 32-bit signed integer samples, in an interleaved format.
 - `"f32"`
   - : 32-bit float samples, in an interleaved format.
 - `"u8-planar"`
   - : 8-bit unsigned integer samples, in a planar format.
 - `"s16-planar"`
-  - : 16-bit unsigned integer samples, in a planar format.
+  - : 16-bit signed integer samples, in a planar format.
 - `"s32-planar"`
-  - : 32-bit unsigned integer samples, in a planar format.
+  - : 32-bit signed integer samples, in a planar format.
 - `"f32-planar"`
   - : 32-bit float samples, in a planar format.